 c.
-Going concern
+Going Concern

-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the academy has adequate resources to continue in operational existence in the foreseeable future.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the academy has adequate resources to continue operational existence in the foreseeable future

-Although there are uncertainties around the level of future funding for the Academy until such time as the National Funding Formula is fully implemented, the College has produced Cash flow forecasts for the current year and the following financial year, which confirm that its finances remain solvent.
+Funding has become more certain this year and with the Government approving a minimum funding level of £5000 per pupil in Years 7-11 and this has meant we are able to forecast far more accurate figures.
+Cash flow forecasts that have been developed for the financial years 2020/21 and 2021/22 show an improving position for the College over the next 2 years.
 As well as this the College has received an assurance from the Edmund Rice Trust that they will confirm their ongoing commitment to the College to support cash flow, if there is a requirement.
+Evidently the uncertainty around COVID-19 is an ongoing concern and this could have an impact on future College finances.
+However, at the current time all known future expenditure has been taken into account.
 For these reasons it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.